Transferability of Graph Neural Networks using Graphon and Sampling Theories: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:TsamplingregwG}}

-In this section, we make the necessary steps toward establishing the validity of Theorem~\ref{thm:TsamplingregwG} in \S\ref{sec:truncregwG} below.
-The main idea for the proof centers around the use of a truncated and regularized variant of Kluv\'anek's sampling formulation \cite{kluvanek1965sampling}.
-More precisely, let $\mathfrak{m}, N\in\mathbb{N}$ and suppose $N\geq\mathfrak{m}$.
-For any $f\in \mathcal{B}_\mathfrak{m}$, by Proposition~\ref{prop:gpsampling} we have
+In this section, we make the necessary steps to establish the validity of Theorem~\ref{thm:TsamplingregwG}.
+The main idea for the proof centers around the use of a truncated and regularized variant of Kluv\'anek's sampling formulation \citep{kluvanek1965sampling}.
+More precisely, let $\mathfrak{m}, N\in\mathbb{N}$, and suppose $N\geq\mathfrak{m}$.
+Let $f\in \mathcal{B}_\mathfrak{m}$.
+By Proposition~\ref{prop:gpsampling} we have

 where $s_N$ is as in \eqref{def:sampf}.
-Our goal is to replace the series on the right-hand-side of \eqref{sampseriesrecall} with
+Our goal is to replace the series on the right-hand side of \eqref{sampseriesrecall} with

-where $\mathcal{G}$ is some function exhibiting a ``Gaussian-like'' behavior, but only supported in a vicinity of $x$ of some appropriate radius $r$.
+where $\mathcal{G}$ is some function exhibiting a ``Gaussian-like'' behavior but is only supported in a vicinity of $x$ of some appropriate radius $r$.
 To begin, we need to establish a general result for regularized sampling.
-In this section as well as others that follow, we will make repeated use of the McLaurin-Cauchy integral test \cite[\S 3.3, Theorem 3]{knopp1956infinite} and the Mills' ratio formula \cite{boyd1959inequalities}, which we cite here for the reader's convenience:
+In this section as well as others that follow, we will make repeated use of the McLaurin-Cauchy integral test \citep[\S 3.3, Theorem 3]{knopp1956infinite} and the Mills' ratio formula \citep{boyd1959inequalities}, which we cite here for the reader's convenience: